backyardbiomech/qtiConverter/README.md

 ## Preparing the files

+1. Make a simple text file.
+The best option is to make this file in a simple text editor like Geany, BBedit, Notepad++ etc. The key is that it saves plain text (.txt, **not** .rtf) encoded in UTF-8.
+    + MS Word can "Save As" a .txt file, but make sure when given the option that you select encoding as `Unicode (UTF-8)`, and `End lines with: CR only`.
+Those options may come up in the save window or in a conversion window that comes up after you hit save in the save window, depending on your verion of Word.
-1. make a simple text file (MS Word can "Save As" a .txt files; Note that formatting or embedded images will not be saved).
+    + Note that formatting or embedded images will not be saved in the text file.
 The exact formatting of this document is **extremely** important.
 See the bottom of this document for examples:
     - one blank line between questions (hereafter question blocks), no blank lines or new paragraphs within question blocks.
     - If you **must** have a paragraph break within a question, use an html line break code (below).
 You may copy and paste the characters below into your text block wherever you want a new line.
 See the first example question below.
 Copy and paste this:
         - `<br>`